uoft-tapp/tapp/README.md

 docker-compose exec [service] sh
 ```

-For instance, to interact with the rails app, invoke `docker-compose exec api sh`.
+For instance, to interact with the rails app, invoke `docker-compose exec backend sh`.

 ### Initializing the Database